 Millions of people in the U.S. have lost at least one tooth.
 If you’re one of them, you may be considering the surgical procedure of dental implants but are unsure whether implants are right for you.
 Here, we’ll help to steer you toward an informed decision on whether you’re a good dental implant candidate.

 In fact, most people are good candidates for dental implants, which can replace one tooth, several teeth or all your teeth.
 Implants can be used to support a single crown, a full set of dentures or a dental bridge.

 Good dental implant candidates are in good health and have a fully-developed jaw.
 Ideally, you should also have a sufficient quantity of quality bone in your jaw to anchor the implant.
 However, if there’s a problem, a bone graft may provide the solution.

 To be a good candidate for dental implants, you have to commit to a high level of oral hygiene to look after your implanted teeth and surrounding gums.
 Regular brushing and flossing are imperative, and so are periodic check-ups and professional cleanings.

-To determine whether dental implants are right for you, Washington State Prosthodontics and Dental Implant Center can carry out a thorough evaluation of your mouth and jaw.
+To determine whether dental implants are right for you, Pacific Northwest Prosthodontics can carry out a thorough evaluation of your mouth and jaw.

 During your evaluation, we’ll also take into consideration your medical history.
 Your overall health plays an important role in how well your implant will fuse to the bone and how efficiently your mouth will heal.